 The surgical procedure

 Laser surgery is usually carried out on an outpatient basis.
 This means that you will not have to stay in hospital overnight, but will have one or more appointments at a clinic.
-The treatment usually takes 30-60 minutes.
+The treatment usually takes between 30 and 60 minutes.

-LASIK is usually the preferred treatment option because it causes virtually no pain and your vision recovers quickly (within one-to-two days).
+LASIK is usually the preferred treatment option, because it causes virtually no pain and your vision recovers quickly (within one or two days).

 LASIK treatment can only be carried out if your cornea is thick enough.
 If your cornea is too thin, the risk of complications and side effects, such as vision loss, is too great.

 It may be possible for you to have LASEK or PRK if your cornea is not thick enough for LASIK surgery.
 The recovery time tends to be longer for these techniques – for example, it can take up to six months for your vision to fully stabilise after having PRK surgery.

 The Royal College of Ophthalmologists provides more information about laser refractive surgery.

 You should not have any sort of laser surgery if you are under 21, because your vision is still changing and it is dangerous to alter the structures of your eyes at this stage.

 If you are over 21, changes to your vision can still occur.
 Before having laser treatment, your clinic should check your glasses or contact lens prescriptions to confirm that your vision has not changed significantly over the last two years.

 Laser surgery may also not be suitable if you: